 It’s also worth practicing and running a few of your preferred online energizer activities and timing them.
 If you find your participants need a boost and you have ten minutes to spare in your agenda, you can pick an appropriate energizer.
 (Or pick one from our library!)

-While most online energizers can be run in a variety of formats and with a pinch of creativity, it’s worth selecting and developing activities that work well with the tools you are using.
+While most online energizers can be run in a variety of formats and with a pinch of creativity, it’s worth selecting and developing activities that work well with the online tools you are using.
 Conversely, if you’re still deciding which tools to use, work backwards and see what methods you would like to run in your session first.
 It might be that an online whiteboard is essential or you can use internal tools.

 All that said, every energizer is at its most effective when delivered in the right format by a comfortable and well-prepared facilitator.
 Some remote energizers will simply be most effective with a visual collaboration space such as Miro where they can draw and move things around in real-time, while others only require that participants are able to see one another.
 The key is that, where possible, you try and find a toolset that is sufficient for the task at hand, rather than make do with second best.